 4. Does AU MSOD provide Career Services to its students and grads?

 MSOD students and graduates have access to the AU Office of Career Services.
-However, because of the specialized nature of OD and the MSOD degree, we find that the best career preparation results from a multifaceted approach: building networks; talking with our faculty and many well-connected graduates; taking volunteer opportunities as they arise; and using the 2-year curriculum strategically to further define yourself and build your skills, knowledge and resume.
+However, because of the specialized nature of OD and the MSOD degree, we find that the best career preparation results from a multifaceted approach: building networks; talking with our faculty and many well-connected graduates; taking volunteer opportunities as they arise; and using the curriculum strategically to further define yourself and build your skills, knowledge and resume.

 We refer all members of the AU MSOD community to LinkedIn and to the OD Network, where job notices are posted.
 We encourage students to write proposals for conference presentations and to volunteer their services at regional and national OD conferences as a means of professional socialization and networking.
 Late each fall, we hold an “Incubator” session where students, grads, faculty and others gather to discuss and develop their ideas for proposals to present at national and regional conferences sessions.